brotenet/AppImageTemplates/README.md

 **These Applications Require Java to be installed on the system.**

-* In case Keystore Explorer shows a requirement message for the Oracle Cryptography Extenesions (JCE), then you can get them from the Oracle Java SE Downloads page at: http://www.oracle.com/technetwork/java/javase/downloads/index.html under the 'Additional Resources' section.
+* In case Keystore Explorer shows a requirement message for the Oracle Cryptography Extenesions (JCE), then you can get them from the Oracle Java SE Downloads page at: http://www.oracle.com/technetwork/java/javase/downloads/index.html under the 'Additional Resources' section, and place them in the  **<java-home>/lib/security** directory.

 http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html - JDK 1.8 direct link